 A DDS based Signal Generator that runs from 1Hz to 60MHz in 1Hz steps

 During the building of the SDR unit, I ran into the problem of not having anything that would generate a signal below 10MHz.
 Before anybody goes "well, why not run one of your rigs into a dummy load?", Neither of them are running yet (well, they weren't when I wrote this).
 Going out and buying a signal generator was not an option, especially when the nearest likely place that might have one is 200Kms away and worth far more than I had to spend.
 The Internet to the rescue.
 There have been a lot of AD9850 and AD9851 modules for sale on several auction sites lately, so I decided to buy one of each (that's this years pocket money gone!!!).
 Price was good too, especailly when you add up the cost of components, the pcb and the freight was free.
 Just over $30US and a couple of weeks later (hey, it was Christmas when ordered), I had two nifty little DDS modules in hand.
 The AD9850 Module uses a 125MHz oscillator module while the AD9851 module uses a 30MHz oscillator.
 For all intents and purposes, they look identical unless you have a magnifying glass in hand.
 Because I needed to get this done relatively fast, I again turned to the internet to see what was available.
 There is quite a bit out there, ranging from ultra simple to top of the line with all the features you'll never use.
 One site is that of Craig Johnson AA0ZZ, designer of the Pic-El board.
 The Pic-El board is a teaching system for PIC micro's and among one of it's subjects is a DDS system using the AMQRP's DDS60 daughterboard.
 Not needing all the various extra's on the Pic-El board, I designed my own with just the bare essentials.
 My circuit diagram is shown below, along with version 1 of the pcb.
 I say version 1, because I must have been having a really good day when I designed it, I left some bits out!
 (Click picture for larger view.
-Use browser "Back" button to return to this page.)
-I have redrawn a version 2 of the pcb, but have not as yet made it, so there may still be a mistake or 2 in it, but here is a picture of it for interest.
+Opens in new window) I have redrawn a version 2 of the pcb, but have not as yet made it, so there may still be a mistake or 2 in it, but here is a picture of it for interest.
 I used the file 'PEGen60c.HEX' from Craig's site to program the PIC with and it actually worked first time.
 Here are a couple of pictures of the board as it currently is.
 The LCD is a blue background with white characters type and the encoder (the bit with the big silver knob partially hiding) was a volume control from a stereo system.
 For mode and up/down buttons, I used 3 buttons from the junk box.
 They are just a push to make/release to break type.
 And yes, I was still having a good day (not) when I made this pcb, as I made it back to front.
 Luckily, some pcb's I was making for somebody else came out correctly.
 The eagle eyed will notice the label saying "SWEEPER" on the PIC.
 One of the other things I need is a sweep generator to align my FT-7.
 Looking around the 'net, there is not much in the way of simple software that will do the job without having to redesign the board or doing a major rewrite of the software.
 Luckily, while going through the DDS folder on my computer, I found a piece of software that almost fit the bill exactly.
 It was written by Bob Okas, W3CD,(now SK) to control the DDS30 daughterboard in the Pic-El board, like the previous piece of software.
 The only thing was, it was written for the AD9850 and I wanted to use the AD9851.
 A little bit of investigation and time later, the changes were made for the AD9851 and again, it worked first time.
 There are a couple of things in the software that need pointing out.
 Firstly, there is mention of a 'beep' when a button is pressed, that is not implemented in the pcb design.
 Secondly, there is a software routine that uses the three LED's to indicate various things.
 I did not find it particularly useful (I didn't remove it) and with the values as shown, the LED's are pretty dim.
 You will need to use low current, high brightness LED's if you want to use them.

 Update 17 May 2012

 A quick update.
 I have changed the code to remove the crystal and run the PIC from it's internal clock source in the SweepGen code.
 This leaves two pins spare and if the MCLR in code is set to internal, that will give one more extra pin.
 The code version is 1.1e and can be downloaded below.
 Led code has also been removed from this version.
 Have also posted a modified version of the PicGen6 asm code and renamed to ver7.0a, but please note, I have not tested it yet.
 There is also code to use the DDS as a VFO (PEGen2-1f, download below), but be aware that you will probably need extra filtering and to boost the output level.
 It has dual VFO mode, which can be changed to single VFO (see code comments).
 There are a few more things on the drawing board which will be written up here as and when I get it finished/working properly.
 Here is the modified schematic.
 I have not redrawn the PCB layout, all I did was to remove the crystal and it's two capacitors.
 Proper pcb layouts etc will be posted when I have finished fiddling with it, but if you want the current one (it's in Sprint Layout format, a free viewer is available), you can contact me via the contact page, through QRZ.COM or I am on several Yahoo groups (BITX20, dds-vfo, FoxTango, GQRP ) as augustinetez (don't ask, Yahoo made it up).
 (Click picture for larger view.
-Use browser "Back" button to return to this page.)
+Opens in new window.)

 Update 16 July 2012

 One of the things needed for a signal generator, is to be able to adjust the output level to be a known quantity.
 A pre-requisite is a signal of known amplitude, to which you can apply known attenuation.
 Along that vein, I have been playing with controlling the output of the DDS chip itself.
 The output level of the AD9851 is set by the value of the RSET resistor.
 On these modules as they ship, that resistor is 3900 Ohms.
 There is not a great deal of info on the 'net to do a quick and dirty ALC (Automatic Level Control) directly on the chip.
 However, on the midnight design solutions website, as part of the antenna analyser project, was a couple of ideas, one of which is shown below.
 (Click picture for larger view.
-Use browser "Back" button to return to this page.)
+Opens in new window.)
 Note that in the original, D1 & D2 were 1N5711 Schottky diodes.
 The circuit was made up on the prototyping area of the pcb and while it sort of worked, it wasn't really successful.
 To start with, the control range on the pot was extremely small (anyone with a hand tremor would not have been able to set it at all), and it did not control the level very well over the frequency range.
 So I tried various ideas using the other half of the LM358, of which all were worse.
 Leaving it aside for a few days (and doing some paying jobs for a change), I formulated what you see in this next schematic.(Click picture for larger view.
-Use browser "Back" button to return to this page.)
+Opens in new window.)
 There are two main differences to the first try.
 Firstly, the reference voltage for the adjustment pot was changed from the full 5v to approx .6v by adding a 10k resistor feeding a 1N4148 diode.
 It helped, but the adjustment range is still fairly small.
 Secondly, the 3900 ohm resistor was changed for a 2200 ohm resistor.
 This had two effects, the adjustment range was better and the output level had increased by about 25%.
 Sadly, while the level of the output could be maintained over a small range of frequencies, it is still not satisfactory over the whole frequency range.
 The inbuilt low pass filter of the DDS module is partly to blame here.
 I need to come up with a different idea, one that actually works, so I'll put on the thinking cap (and hope it doesn't blow off in the wind around here of late), to see what I can come up with.

 11 November 2012 - I have had limited succes using the above circuits, so I have abandoned them in favour of a different solution.
 More info will be posted at a later date.